dfunni/TC4nano/README.md

 The TC4nano is pre-configured for the Artisan roaster-scope software using the aArtisanQ_PID_6_2_3 by Jim Gallt and Brad Collins provided under BSD Liscense.

-The latest version of the TC4 firmware can be found at: https://github.com/greencardigan/TC4-shield
+TC4 firmware can be found at:
+https://github.com/greencardigan/TC4-shield

-The latest version of Artisan can be found at: https://github.com/artisan-roaster-scope
+Artisan can be found at:
+https://github.com/artisan-roaster-scope

 Artisan installation instructions: